Netflix cancels Turkey series in row over gay character | DW | 24.07.2020

 The LGBTQ+ community also took part in the Gezi Park protests, which lasted several months and took 11 lives.
 But the driving forces were numerous other social issues such as environmental concerns and domestic violence against women.

-After the crackdown on the protests and the failed coup of July 15, 2016, little of that revolutionary spirit remains.
+After the crackdown on the protests and the failed coup of July 15, 2016, little of that revolutionary spirit remains today.

 Netflix's quiet diplomacy